dtarditi/azure-sphere-samples/Samples/HelloWorld/HelloWorld_HighLevelApp_CMake/README.md

 Cd to the build subdirectory and then invoke ..\setup-cmake.bat.
 After that you can follow the remaining steps (i.e. run ninja).

-Currently, we need to copy crtbeginS.o and crtendS.o from Microsoft Azure Sphere SDK\Sysroots\2\usr\lib\arm-poky-linux-musleabi\8.2.0 to Azure Sphere SDK\Sysroots\2\user\lib to avoid a linker error.
-We believe there is something wrong with the search order for libraries when linking.

 # Sample: HelloWorld_HighLevelApp_CMake

 This sample shows how to use CMake to build an Azure Sphere high-level application.
 This repository contains a sample CMake project that uses the same code as the [Azure Sphere Blink template](https://docs.microsoft.com/azure-sphere/quickstarts/qs-blink-application#build-and-run-the-blink-sample).